BIO6032/2019_replication_HastingsPowell_1991/article/article.md

 # Discussion

 We were able to replicate the chaotic behaviour displayed by Hastings & Powell's model.
-The resulting behavior is indeed very sensible to the initial conditions, showing increasingly diverging trajectories (@fig:fig3) for slightly different parameters, as well as unending oscillations (@fig:fig2).
-The bifurcation diagrams (@fig:fig4) further confirm the existence of chaos by illustrating the presence of cyclic behavior for some values and chaotic intervals for others, hence the extreme sensibility of the system to $b_1$ values.
+The resulting behaviour is indeed very sensible to the initial conditions, showing increasingly diverging trajectories (@fig:fig3) for slightly different parameters, as well as unending oscillations (@fig:fig2).
+The bifurcation diagrams (@fig:fig4) further confirm the existence of chaos by illustrating the presence of cyclic behaviour for some values and chaotic intervals for others, hence the extreme sensibility of the system to $b_1$ values.
 As for the Poincaré sections (@fig:fig5 (a, c)), Hastings & Powell plotted (x,y) coordinates of points of the phase plots that theoretically coincided with the plane in